matsola/biofertilizer-report/casestudy.md

 In general, tomatoes higher in lycopene and vitamin C are considered to be of higher quality, as they may provide a greater range of health benefits to consumers.

-In hindsight, testing for lycopene is not an ideal measurement for comparing tomatoes [[16][LVTOM]], since it closely relates on the ripeness and the variety of the tomato.
+In hindsight, testing for lycopene is not an ideal measurement for comparing tomatoes [[16][LVTOM]], since it closely relates to the ripeness and the variety of the tomato.
 However, since the tomatoes were harvested by the producers at the same time, and considered to have reached a similar level of ripeness, the results are still interesting in this study.

 [NIHGOV1]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8880080/
 [NIHGOV2]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8750500/